NSS-Data-Instructional-Stuff/data-analytics/projects/Lahman-baseball-data/README.md

 **Initial Questions**

-1. What range of years does the provided database cover?
+1. What range of years for baseball games played does the provided database cover?

 1. Find the name and height of the shortest player in the database.
 How many games did he play in?
 What is the name of the team for which he played?